KCHuang-Lab/CUPID-seq/README.md

 __Note:__ This step will likely require more resources than are available on a HPC login node, so be sure you are on a compute node or use a job manager to allocate resources.

-6. Now that the image has been build, you can run the demultiplexing analysis within it using the command ‘docker run -it {name}:{version}’
+6. Now that the image has been built, you can run the demultiplexing analysis within it using the command ‘docker run -it {name}:{version}’

 ### Building with Singularity/Apptainer: